Skip to content

 • Explore the practical steps needed to implement the European Health Data Space with the TEHDAS2 guidelines and technical specifications

-• Bring in a global perspective, thanks to HL7 Vulcan’s involvement, to connect EU efforts with international standards and developments.
+• Provide a global perspective through HL7 Vulcan’s involvement, connecting EU efforts with international standards and developments.

 How to attend?
 Attendance is free, but advance registration is required.
 You may choose to attend either onsite or online—please indicate your preference in the registration form.

-Kindly note that onsite participation in Copenhagen is subject to limited capacity, and registration closes on 10 September 2025.
+Kindly note that onsite participation in Copenhagen is subject to limited capacity.
+Due to popular demand, the registration deadline for onsite participation has been extended to 17 September 23:59 (CEST).
 After this date, your registration will be considered binding.

 The event will feature two separate programme tracks following the opening addresses and the first plenary session.
 Onsite participants are kindly asked to indicate their preferred parallel tracks when completing the registration form.